yujzhang/first_app/README.md

-first_app
+#Ruby on rails tutorial: first appliation

 =========

-first ruby on rails application
+This is the first ruby on rails application by yujzhang.